 It’s important to remember that even at slower speeds, Starlink's internet service is designed to be faster and have lower latency than most other satellite internet providers.

-Starlink Standard data limits
+Starlink Residential data limits

 Depending on where you live, other satellite internet providers, like Hughesnet and Viasat, can offer competitive speeds and pricing.
-These other satellite internet companies also give a clearer understanding of what your true monthly data cap really is.
-Viasat's typical usage amount is 850 GB.
-Here’s a quick breakdown of similarly priced plans from all three satellite internet providers, so you can compare Starlink vs. Hughesnet and Starlink vs. Viasat.
+These other satellite internet companies also give a clearer understanding of what your actual monthly data cap really is.
+Viasat’s typical usage amount is 850 GB.
+Here’s a quick breakdown of similarly priced plans from all three satellite internet providers so you can compare Starlink vs. Hughesnet and Starlink vs. Viasat.

 Hughesnet and Viasat offer plans competitively priced with Starlink, but in a head-to-head data comparison, Starlink delivers more data and faster speeds in most situations.
-Even with its prioritization tiers and sometimes complex ways of describing its Starlink data caps, its unlimited Standard data will likely give you a faster, lower-latency experience than other satellite internet providers.
+Even with its prioritization tiers and sometimes complex ways of describing its Starlink data caps, its unlimited Residential data will likely give you a faster, lower-latency experience than other satellite internet providers.

 But if you want more data, Starlink is not the only game in town.
 Viasat also offers unlimited data (technically, it has a soft cap) with its flagship plan, with download speeds of up to 150Mbps.
 Your speed will vary depending on your location.